Residents' FAQ

 If someone else has claimed the vouchers, the page will display the name of the family member who has claimed the vouchers on behalf of the household after you have completed the login with Singpass.
 You may wish to check with that household member.

-Should the individual belong to another household staying at the same address, please visit your nearest CC to apply for the CDC Vouchers.
+Should the individual belong to another household staying at the same address, please visit your nearest CC to apply for the CDC Vouchers before 15 December 2025.
 Please bring along the following supporting documents: your NRIC, and any one of the relevant documents to show proof of household (e.g proof of previous overseas employment / proof of overseas address / tenancy agreement / proof of new resident e.g. taking/handing over keys)

 -

-Please kindly seek help from your family members for assistance to claim the vouchers.
+Please seek help from your family members for assistance to claim the vouchers.

-To find out the location of your nearest CC, please key in your postal code using CDC's district locator.
+To find out the location of your nearest CC, please key in your postal code in the CC locator.

 Spending Your CDC Vouchers